neil-simmons/ttc-adherence/README.md

 Then open **http://localhost:7860** in your browser.

-This runs the exact container deployed on HuggingFace Spaces — no additional configuration required.
+This runs the exact container deployed on HuggingFace Spaces with no additional configuration required.

 ---